jina-ai/finetuner/docs/index.md

 :::{card} Finetuner usage 4

-You have a `general_model` but it is not yet for embedding.
-You only have unlabeled data which is not ready for training.
+You have a `general_model` which is not for embeddings.
+Meanwhile, you don't have labeled data for training.
 But no worries, Finetuner can help you train an embedding model with interactive labeling on-the-fly:

 ```{code-block} python
 ---